 "Don't we all?"

-They ducked into an alley then found another but that one was cut off by a chain link fence.
-He gave her a boost and she was up and over it in seconds and he quickly followed.
+They ducked into an alley then found another alley that was cut off by a chain link fence.
+He gave her a boost, enjoying the feel of her body, and she, enjoying the feel of his arms, declined to use her winds to aid her.
+But the moment was brief and she was up and over the fence in seconds and he quickly followed.
 Soon they were on the outskirts of town.
-Sure they weren't being followed any more they walked to the convenience store the X-Men often frequented since it wasn't too far from the school.
+Certain they weren't being followed any more they walked to the convenience store that the X-Men often frequented since it wasn't too far from the school.

 "Why didn't you have back up?" he panted.